php-ru/symfony-docs-ru/testing.rst

     $ composer require --dev symfony/browser-kit

-Functional tests are simple PHP files that typically live in the ``tests/Controller`` directory for your bundle.
+Functional tests are PHP files that typically live in the ``tests/Controller`` directory for your bundle.
 If you want to test the pages handled by your ``PostController`` class, start by creating a new ``PostControllerTest.php`` file that extends a special ``WebTestCase`` class.